 A lot of people like to take notes on their laptop or tablet because it’s easier to edit and organize their notes and tasks, but it might be working against you.
 According to researchers, the best way to take notes may be with pen and paper as people taking notes on laptops are more likely to type verbatim notes, whereas people using pen and paper tend to write down the key points.
 In other words, that laptop or tablet may be slowing you down and cluttering your notes with irrelevant information.
 Writing notes by hand can also help you follow the meeting agenda more closely.

 Simplify your messages using codes

 If you have a meeting at the end of the week, you probably won’t have the time to learn shorthand over the next few days.
-Or, maybe it isn’t worth it for you to learn shorthand because you only have four or five meetings a year.
 You can still speed up your writing by using simplified codes.

 - If there’s a topic that’s important, add a “!” in front of it